 Dr. Caldwell has enjoyed teaching Church History and Historical Theology at Southwestern since 2004.
 His research focuses on the history and theology of Evangelicalism in North America, with specialties in American Awakenings and the theology of Jonathan Edwards.
-Currently he is writing his third book, Theology of the American Revivalists: The Theology of the Great Awakenings from Edwards to Finney (forthcoming from IVP Academic).
-He has published articles in Calvin Theological Journal, Southwestern Journal of Theology and in the recent B&H volume Adoniram Judson: The Bicentennial Celebration of America’s First Missionary, 1812-2012.
-Raised in western New York, he was educated in the Chicagoland area, studying at Northwestern University (B.A.) where he met his beautiful bride, Lisa, and Trinity Evangelical Divinity School (M.Div., Ph.D.).
-He is a long-time guitarist who enjoys running.
-He and Lisa have two grade school aged daughters.
+Currently he is writing Theology of the American Revivalists: The Theology of the Great Awakenings from Edwards to Finney (forthcoming from IVP Academic).
+He has published articles in Calvin Theological Journal, Southwestern Journal of Theology, and Themelios, as well as in the recent B&H volume Adoniram Judson: The Bicentennial Celebration of America’s First Missionary, 1812-2012.
+Raised in western New York, he was educated in the Chicagoland area, studying first at Northwestern University (B.A.) where he met his beautiful bride, Lisa, and later at Trinity Evangelical Divinity School (M.Div., Ph.D.).
+He is a long-time guitarist and enjoys running.
+He and Lisa have two grade-school aged daughters.

 - Ph.D. in Historical Theology: Trinity Evangelical Divinity School, 2003

 - M.Div. & M.A.
 Trinity Evangelical Divinity School, 1997

 - Core M.Div.
 Courses: Church History 1 & 2, Baptist Heritage, Hermeneutics

 - Master's Level Electives: Jonathan Edwards, American Christianity, The Second Great Awakening, The Development of Doctrine

 - Ph.D.
 Seminars: Jonathan Edwards, New England Puritanism, Historical Methodology, The Second Great Awakening

 - Bachelor's Level Courses: The Enlightenment, Survey of Church History